tempertemper/www.tempertemper.net/src/site/posts/2020-09-03--why-you-should-almost-always-underline-your-links.md

 - emphasis is conveyed with italic or bold text
 - headings are differentiated by larger, bold text
-- links are highlighted with an underline
+- links are marked with an underline

 Do some usability testing and you'll quickly see that using an underline for anything other than a link on the web is problematic.
 Users will assume underlined content is a link and wonder why it's broken when they press it and nothing happens.